datawire/ambassador-operator/tests/e2e/README.md

 ## Running all the tests

-You can run all the tests with just `check`:
+You can run all the tests from this directory with just `check`:

 ```shell script
   $ runner.sh --cluster-provider=k3d build check